neko69420/neko69420/README.md

 - 👋 Hi, I’m @neko69420
-- 👀 I’m interested in C programming and C++
+- 👀 I’m interested in Website Developing
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning to be a Front-End Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making website
 - 📫 How to reach me yhacker987@gmail.com

 <!---